SAS EuroBonus World Mastercard

 Is The Card Worth Getting?

 The answer is simple: No. The card offers little added value for the average user compared with standard bank credit cards.
-You might get a small benefit if you concentrate your flying with SAS, but that isn't easy because SAS has only a few routes from Helsinki.
+You might get a small benefit if you fly exclusively with SAS, but that isn't easy because SAS has only a few routes from Helsinki.
 We recommend looking at the Finnair Plus Visa Card or other Cashback Cards.